protoEvangelion/portfolio/src/notes/JavaScript/index.md

 <article id="1">

 > I am not content, nor should you be, at stopping once something just works, and not really knowing why.
-I gently challenge you to journey down that bumpy "_road less traveled_" and embrace all that JavaScript is and can do.
+I gently challenge you to journey down that bumpy _road less traveled_ and embrace all that JavaScript is and can do.
 With that knowledge, no **technique**, no **framework**, no popular **buzzword** acronym of the week, will be beyond your understanding. ~Kyle Simpson

 ## Core Principles of JS